mlaursen/react-md/packages/documentation/src/components/Demos/Form/ColorDialogSlider.md

-As mentioned above, the `useSimpleSlider` provides an object of `controls` as the second argument which is required to update the slider's value.
+As mentioned above, the `useSlider` provides an object of `controls` as the second argument which is required to update the slider's value.
 The controls include the following functions:

 - `increment` - increment the `value` by the current `step` amount unless